fleetdm/fleet/docs/Deploy/deploy-fleet.md

 # Deploy Fleet

+Deploy to Render for an easy one-click proof of concept.
+Or, choose AWS with Terraform to deploy at scale.
 Just need to kick the tires?
-Create an account to [Try Fleet locally](https://fleetdm.com/try-fleet) on your device.
-You can deploy FleetDM on your own servers or virtual machines, which involves manually setting up the necessary components, such as the FleetDM server, database, and any dependencies.
-This approach, although more lengthy than a Cloud deployment, gives you full control over the environment and configuration.
-A technical installation guide sponsored by Internews for a self-contained single server deployment of FleetDM on Ubuntu, with a few Elastic Stack components, can be found [here](https://fleetdm.com/guides/deploy-fleet-on-ubuntu-with-elastic).

-On the other hand, use our easy steps below to deploy to Render for an easy one-click proof of concept.
-Or, choose AWS with Terraform to deploy at scale.
+[Try Fleet locally](https://fleetdm.com/try-fleet) on your device.

 <div purpose="deploying-guide-buttons" class="d-flex flex-md-row flex-column">
     <a href="#render">